 This article is specifically about using LPM on standard Mach II units.
-To learn how to use LPM on units using APEX firmware, go here.
+To learn how to use LPM on Tempo, go here.

-Using Low Power Mode incorrectly can result in missed photos, so it’s recommended to read through this article before using it.
+Using Low Power Mode incorrectly can result in missed photos, so it’s recommended to read through this article in full before using it.